vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

     print(response.text)
     ```

-1. Use the `predict` method on the model in the Docker container:
+1. Use the `predict` method of the model in the Docker container:

     ```python
     client.predict(deploy_server_name, auth_deployment_name, data)